-Note: About half the U.S. Counties (about 1,500) have little to no military population.
-While half is significant, less than two percent of service members that are eligible for BAH (Basic Allowance for Housing) are within these counties.
-In order to account for these service members there are approximately 30 separate County Cost Groups (CCGs) assigned, each with similar housing costs.
-Use the BAH Calculator to enter your zip code to determine your Military Housing Area (MHA) aka County Cost Group.
-They range from ZZ530 to ZZ890 in increments of 10.
+About half of U.S. counties (about 1,500) and ZIP codes have little to no military population.
+While half the ZIP codes is significant, less than 2% of service members eligible for BAH reside in these counties.
+To account for these service members, there are about 30 County Cost Groups (CCGs) assigned, each with similar housing costs.
+Use the BAH Calculator to enter your ZIP code and determine your MHA, also known as CCG.
+The MHAs range from ZZ510 to ZZ890 in increments of 10.

 Basic Allowance for Housing (BAH) Calculation Factors

 BAH Rates are determined by three factors:

 - Pay grade (not rank but may be the same)

 - Dependency status ( with‐dependents and without‐dependents, not the number of dependents)

 BAH compensation is determined by the cost of rental housing in local markets within the US.

 BAH Changes Timeline